dreichner21/AIDM/README.md

 - **Flask REST API** for worlds, campaigns, players, sessions, maps, and story segments.
 - **Real-Time Interaction** using Socket.IO for live chat between players and an AI-driven DM.
-- **Automated Storytelling** leveraging Google PaLM (Generative AI) for narrative, NPC dialogues, and dynamic events.
+- **Automated Storytelling** leveraging Google Gemini (Generative AI) for narrative, NPC dialogues, and dynamic events.
 - **Session Logging** to capture player actions and DM responses for recaps or analysis.
 - **Flask-Admin Interface** to manage data (worlds, campaigns, sessions, etc.) via a browser-based admin panel.
 - **Modular Blueprint Architecture** for clean separation of features and routes.